Concrete convergence rates for common fixed point problems under Karamata regularity: Introduction

 Here, however, we will consider the problem of obtaining concrete convergence rates when the underlying problem \emph{does not} necessarily satisfy H\"olderian assumptions.
 This is motivated by the fact that there are certain problems for which their regularity properties are better expressed under more general conditions.
 For example, in \cite{LLP20}, it was shown that certain intersections of the exponential cone never admit H\"olderian error bounds \cite[Example~4.20]{LLP20}.
 Or, even when a H\"olderian error bound holds it may be the case that a tighter error bound can be obtained by making use of a non-H\"olderian error bound as in \cite[Remark~4.14 (a)]{LLP20}.
 Other examples were found in \cite[Section~5.1]{LL20} and in the study of error bounds for log-determinant cones \cite{LLLP24}.

 A situation where one \emph{can} actually expect H\"olderian assumptions to hold is when the problem data is semialgebraic, thanks to results such as the \L{}ojasiewicz inequality as used in \cite[Proposition~4.1]{BLT17}.
-Unfortunately, whenever the problem data is related to exponentials and logarithms (as it is in \cite{LLP20} and \cite{LLLP24}) we cannot typically ensure that the underlying operators satisfy H\"olderian assumptions.
+Unfortunately, whenever the problem data is related to exponentials and logarithms\footnote{As it is the case if the description of the graph of some operator in \eqref{fcp_prob} requires exponentials and logarithms, for example.
+This may happen if an operator is only definable in $o$-minimal structures containing the graph of the exponential function, see Section~\ref{sec: o-minimal} for more details. } (as it is in \cite{LLP20} and \cite{LLLP24}) we cannot typically ensure that the underlying operators satisfy H\"olderian assumptions.
 This boils down to the fact that functions involving exponentials and logarithms are typically not semialgebraic.

 As we move away from H\"olderian assumptions, obtaining concrete convergence rates becomes quite challenging.
-Here we should remark that, as discussed extensively in \cite[Section~7.1]{LL20}, certain important previous works based on the Kurdya-\L{}ojasiewicz property have results concerning convergence rates for certain algorithm under general desingularizing functions (e.g., \cite[Theorem~24]{bdlm10} and \cite[Theorem~14]{BNPS17}), but these results do not lead to concrete rates since they are expressed in terms of the iterates $x^k$ instead of just as functions of $k$.
+Here we should remark that, as discussed extensively in \cite[Section~7.1]{LL20}, certain important previous works based on the Kurdya-\L{}ojasiewicz property have results concerning convergence rates for certain algorithms under general desingularizing functions (e.g., \cite[Theorem~24]{bdlm10} and \cite[Theorem~14]{BNPS17}), but these results do not lead to concrete rates since they are expressed in terms of the iterates $x^k$ instead of just as functions of $k$.
 Under KL theory, the cases where one obtains concrete convergence rates are typically restricted to the situation where the desingularizing function is a power function which implies the existence of the so-called \emph{KL exponents}, see more details in \cite{LP18,YLP21}.
 As such, the case of KL exponents can be seen as another kind of H\"older-type assumption.
 This is particularly more pronounced in the convex case, in view of results such as \cite[Theorem~5]{BNPS17} as used, say, in \cite[Proposition~4.21]{LLP20} to connect a H\"olderian error bound to the KL exponent of a certain function and vice-versa.

 Similarly, in the analysis of set-valued mappings and fixed points of operators, several general notions of regularity have been proposed.
 For example, Ioffe suggested the usage of gauge functions\footnote{One must be careful that gauge functions here are not the same gauge functions considered in, say, \cite[Section~15]{rockafellar}.} to express generalized versions of metric subregularity and other notions, see \cite[Section~2]{Io13}.
 This was also used in subsequent works, e.g., \cite{LTT18,LTT18_2}.
 But, again, a challenge that seems to remain is getting concrete convergence rates for algorithms when the considered regularity notion is no-longer H\"olderian.